Skip to content

 "Perimenopause is not a single event.
 It's a 7-10 year transition that starts earlier than most women realize."

-Most women expect menopause to hit suddenly around age 50.
-The reality is that the hormonal shifts begin years earlier, often causing symptoms that go unrecognized or are attributed to "stress" or "aging."
+The early signs of perimenopause include sleep disruption (waking at 3-4am), irregular cycles, mood changes, unexplained midsection weight gain, brain fog, and hot flashes -- often beginning in the late 30s to early 40s.
+Most women expect menopause to hit suddenly around age 50, but the reality is that the hormonal shifts begin years earlier, often causing symptoms that go unrecognized or are attributed to "stress" or "aging."

 Early Signs of Perimenopause